Creamy, crunchy, and tangy - this Best Coleslaw for Pulled Pork stays crisp and pairs perfectly with BBQ or pulled pork sandwiches.

 Make Easy Coleslaw Dressing

 - Put all dressing ingredients into a medium bowl.
-Whisk together to combine.½ cup mayonnaise, 3 tablespoons sugar, 3 tablespoons vinegar, 1 tablespoon horseradish sauce, 1 teaspoon Dijon mustard, 1 teaspoon salt, ½ teaspoon celery seed, ¼ teaspoon black pepper
+Whisk together to combine.½ cup mayonnaise, 3 tablespoons sugar (granulated), 3 tablespoons vinegar, 1 tablespoon horseradish sauce, 1 teaspoon Dijon mustard, 1 teaspoon salt, ½ teaspoon celery seed, ¼ teaspoon ground black pepper

 Mix To Combine